Flight Attendant Memories

-Rookies like myself would end up with a monthly schedule of nine specific days off scattered throughout the month.
+Rookies like me would end up with a monthly schedule of nine specific days off scattered throughout the month.
 The other days of the month we were on twenty-four hour call and had to be ready to take off at any time, although, we might not be called out at all.
 Most of the time we'd get at least a few hours notice of an upcoming trip or sometimes even an assignment for the next day.
 It was nice to get away from the land line phone (there were no cell phones) for a few hours without worrying.
 Like expectant mothers, we lived with a packed suitcase by the door in order to head out on short notice.

 Flight attendants were allowed to lease pagers at our own expense, however, we were cautioned that if we missed a scheduling call it could mean suspension.
 During the first ninety days of probation this was a huge risk if we ventured out of the pager's coverage area.
 Most flight attendants couldn't afford a pager on the base salary we earned.